huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 However, the specification for DNS over DTLS (DoD)
-{{?RFC8094}} is experimental, limited to stub to resolver, and no implementations or deployments currently exist to our knowledge (even though several years have passed since the specification was published).
+{{?RFC8094}} is experimental, limited to stub to resolver, and no implementations or deployments currently exist to the authors' knowledge (even though several years have passed since the specification was published).

 This specification proposes to additionally reserve the use of UDP port 853 for